ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 For complete USAGE and HELP type: bpbd-client --help
 ```
-The translation client makes a websocket connection to the translation server, reads text from the input file and splits it into a number of translation job requests which are sent to the translation server.
+The translation client makes a web socket connection to the translation server, reads text from the input file and splits it into a number of translation job requests which are sent to the translation server.
 Note that, the input file is expected to have one source language sentence per line.
 The client has a basic algorithm for tokenising strings and putting them into the lower case, i.e. preparing the text for translation.
 Each translation job sent to the server consists of a number of sentences called translation tasks.
 The maximum and minimum number of translation tasks per a translation job is configurable via additional client parameters.
 For more info run: `bpbd-client --help`.

 Once the translations are performed the resulting text is written to the output file.
 Each translated sentence is put on a separate line in the same order it was seen in the input file.
 Each line is prefixed with a translation status having a form: `<status>`.
-If a translation task was cancelled, or an error has occured then it is indicaed by the status and the information about that is also placed in the output file on the corresponding sentence line.
+If a translation task was cancelled, or an error has occurred then it is indicated by the status and the information about that is also placed in the output file on the corresponding sentence line.

-As always, running **bpbd-clinet** with higher logging levels will give more insight into the translation process and functioning of the client.
-It is also important to note that, the source-language text in the niput file is required to be in the utf8 encoding.
+As always, running **bpbd-client** with higher logging levels will give more insight into the translation process and functioning of the client.
+It is also important to note that, the source-language text in the input file is required to be in the utf8 encoding.

 ###Language model query tool: _lm-query_
 The language model query tool is used for querying stand alone language models to obtain the joint m-gram probabilities.
-When started from a command line witout any parameters, **lm-query** reports on the available command-line options:
+When started from a command line without any parameters, **lm-query** reports on the available command-line options:

 ```
 $ lm-query